fbpx

 Freelancing helped me kickstart my first successful business.

-I took on freelance clients who would be potential clients for my business so I could could test out my ideas and get direct feedback.
+I took on freelance clients who would be potential clients for my business so I could test out my ideas and get direct feedback.
 By working with clients in person, I was able to discover their needs, questions and desires which I then applied to the business I was building.

 The income also allowed me to quit my job early, covering my expenses before the business was generating revenue.